AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Role_1.md

 # Roles (Version 1)

 A `Role` is used to manage access within an OSIsoft Cloud Services (OCS) account.
-By default, users have the Account Member role.
+All users are assigned the Account Member role by default.
 There are two predefined Roles for OCS accounts.
 Check the user or client role APIs for more information.
 - Account Administrator
 - Account Member